 We strive to offer economical bloodwork and laboratory prices to encourage clients to test their pets!
 The Antech and Idexx wellness profiles are particularly cost-effective.
 We get outside results typically within 12 to 24 hours.
 Profiles are provided by Antech Diagnostic Lab or Idexx Laboratory except for the tests run in house.
 When we need bloodwork answers right away we can run the lab work in-house, but in-house diagnostics cost more due to staff time and equipment supplies.
 Dr. Sutton Particularly likes the “junior wellness” and “senior wellness” profiles as they are like getting the annual heartworm test for free!
-The junior profiles run $99 to $119 and the senior profiles typically run $129 to $199.
+The junior profiles run between $99 to $129 and the Senior profiles typically run $159 to $250.
 Some of the senior profiles throw in a heartworm and tick screen.
 Some of the senior profiles throw in cardiac enzymes or leukemia and aids tests or urine protein:creatinine ratios.
 We choose the profile that best suits your pet.

 In house labs: